DFHack/dfhack/Readme.rst

 Search
 ======

-The search plugin adds search to the Stocks, Trading and Unit List screens.
+The search plugin adds search to the Stocks, Trading, Stockpile and Unit List screens.

 .. image:: images/search.png